 The scenario might differ slightly from place to place, but the basics are familiar to us all.
 In the board room, at work, you take a deep breath as your presenter outlines their presentation structure and agenda.

 Silently you wonder how they will cover such a mass of content, explore so much ground or make so many points before lunch.
 Is it feasible?
 How will they do it?
 We certainly asked these questions when the Prime Minister outlined a 12-point plan in her Brexit speech.
 Would she do it?
 Will your speakers do it?

-Because, as you know, they won’t do it.
+Because, as you know, they typically won’t do it.
 So, as they point to another set of figures on the PowerPoint slide you sense the drift.
 Your drift and that of the rest of the audience.

 Use a consistent theme to your presentation.
 Then, aim for some 3 or 4 main points in an effective presentation.
 That’s all.
 No more.
 So, to help you further, here are four tips to help with your presentation points.